 We had one day to see Angkor Wat, a place that many people recommend 3 days to see.
 Here’s how we visited Angkor Wat in one day and what this amazing place looks like.

-I’ll start by admitting this isn’t going to be some sort of academic review or architectural synopsis of Angkor Wat, solely because I don’t know anything about it.
+I’ll start by admitting this isn’t going to be some sort of academic review or architectural synopsis of Angkor Wat, solely because I don’t know much about the history of it!
 But what I do know is if you are in Cambodia then it is definitely a recommended visit.

 We opted to spend 1 day (5 hours) at the large religious complex when the recommended time is 3 full days.
 I personally could not have gone round for 3 days mainly because it is largely similar throughout Angkor Wat and the history and subtleties is not something I massively buy into.